 Communication of science and clinical studies is difficult, particularly when engaging with the general public.
 Scientific methods and concepts are complex and highly specialised, making the presentation of this information to a layperson audience particularly problematic.
 This is a serious situation when clinical patients are involved and where the clear communication of diagnostic methods, treatment regimes and routes to recovery are essential.
 The proposed illustrated patient information sheet wants to facilitate the communication of a PET/MRI study to the patients involved in the study

-Wellcome EPSRC Centre for Medical Engineering (CME)
+SPONSOR by the Wellcome EPSRC Centre for Medical Engineering (CME)